Please review these frequently asked questions from prospective students and families.

 Yes, you will be considered for the BS in Business program.

-If you are accepted into the First Year in London option, you will automatically attend NYU London for the fall and spring semesters of your first year.
+If you are accepted into the First Year in London opportunity, you will automatically attend NYU London for the fall and spring semesters of your first year.
 If you are not a First Year London student, you still have an opportunity to study away at NYU London later in your undergraduate career starting as early as the fall semester of your sophomore year.

 Where will I live during my time at NYU London?

 All undergraduate students are required to live within housing managed or organized through NYU London.
+During your academic year at NYU London, you will live in the Byron Court residence.

 If I choose to go to London as a first year, is it difficult to still experience first-year things at NYU like Orientation and clubs?